 DO NOT coast with the transmission in neutral or with the clutch pedal depressed, it is a dangerous practice.
 Coasting in neutral may result in damage to your drivetrain when you try to re-engage the transmission.
-You could lose control of the vehicle which can lead to an accident involving personal injury or death.
+You could lose control of the vehicle which can lead to an accident involving death or personal injury.